Exxon's European refinery play piles pain on pressured plants

 Exxon is also swimming against the tide in Europe.

-Although France's Total (TOTF.PA), Europe's biggest refiner, promised in 2010 not to close any plants in its domestic market for five years after it shut the Dunkirk refinery, union sources and analysts think Total could shut plants next year, after the promised period expires.
+Although France's Total, Europe's biggest refiner, promised in 2010 not to close any plants in its domestic market for five years after it shut the Dunkirk refinery, union sources and analysts think Total could shut plants next year, after the promised period expires.

 Exxon's move spells more pain for competitors in the region that will have to compete with a plant that is more efficient and better equipped to deal with current European fuel needs.